TakumiMay/ArtificialIntelligence/README.md

 # ArtificialIntelligence
-Projects of the AI course.
+Some projects of the AI course.
 2020-1.